miko3412/FindingJob/README.md

 # FindingJob
 Project which helps you find jobs on some sites like "https://pracuj.pl/", "https://nofluffjobs.com/".

 App is very simple.
-You must have both scripts (gui.py + scrap.py) un the same folder.
+You must have both scripts (gui.py + scrap.py) in the same folder.
 Scripts are using selenium and BeautifulSoup, which you must download by pip.

 You can see how to install them on: